SESYNC-ci/sesync-ci.github.io/quickstart/_drafts/2021-02-26-QDA-Software.md

 | [Weft QDA](http://www.pressure.to/qda/) | Yes | Yes |
 | [Taguette](https://www.taguette.org/) | Yes | Yes |

-There are a many [free and open-source QDA platforms](https://guides.library.illinois.edu/c.php?g=348074&p=2346107).
+In addition to those listed above, there are a many [free and open-source QDA platforms](https://guides.library.illinois.edu/c.php?g=348074&p=2346107).
 These options tend to have more basic functionality, giving you the opportunity to explore what features you need and don’t need, before deciding to invest time and funds in more sophisticated software.

-Some of these options make use of R and Python, so if you have experience coding on these platforms this may be a good time saving option.
+Some of these options make use of R and Python.
+If you have experience coding on these platforms this may be a good time saving option.
 Check out SESYNC's lesson on using R to [Structure for Unstructured Data](https://cyberhelp.sesync.org/text-mining-lesson/).

 Lastly, many costly QDA software options offer a free trial.
 Use this as an opportunity to explore how the software displays, organizes and exports your data to decide which software is the right fit.